Sarah BerryWeb Marketing Consultant

 - Email marketing is dead

 Keep reading to get all the details on these myths about email marketing, including why they’re false.
-For more email marketing, as well as digital marketing tips, subscribe to Revenue Weekly — a trusted resource for more than 150,000 marketers!
+For more email marketing, as well as digital marketing tips, subscribe to Revenue Weekly — a trusted resource for more than 200,000!
+Want to watch us bust some general digital marketing myths?

 1. Tuesday is the best day to send emails